 It is notable that the M50 has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the M50 and the X Typ 113 are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the M50 does not have a direct predecessor.
+Both the M50 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The M50 was replaced by the Canon M50 Mark II, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is the Canon M50 better than the Leica X Typ 113 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS M50:

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.